 “As mothers, our children’s reputation is our burden to shoulder,” Galas said.

-“And you have done so well with your own, serjo,” Lyndas said, her features nearly lost in shadow.
+“And you have done so well with your own, serjo,” Lynda said, her features nearly lost in shadow.

-Tomal could easily imagine it was Synda sitting on the upholstered mahogany chair occupied by her mother.
+Tomal could easily imagine Synda sitting on the upholstered mahogany chair occupied by her mother.
 Maybe it should have been.
 This affected her more than it did her mother, after all.

 “We are honored to palaver with you, Sera Grilvayn,” dad said.
 “Why is your daughter of concern?”

 Tomal gripped the armrest of his chair.
 Just get to the damn point, he thought.
-His shirt was damp with sweat and he resisted the urge to pull at his collar.
+Sweat soaked his shirt, and he resisted the urge to pull at his collar.
 All the air in the room felt like it had been rebreathed a hundred times over.

 Dad nodded.
 “I believe I have been informed, yes,” he said, glancing over at Tomal.

-“Truly an awkward moment,” Tamric said.
+“Truly a regrettable moment,” Tamric said.
 Synda’s father had been mostly silent that evening.

-Did Lyndas truly believe Synda had imagined it?
+Did Lynda truly believe Synda had imagined it?
 He tried to bring his thoughts together, figure out what to say.

-“Ah, well, the passion of youth,” dad said, using the easy but authoritative tone he usually adopted when preparing to settle matters.
+“Ah, well, the passion of youth,” dad said, using the easy but authoritative tone he always used when preparing to settle matters.